webis-de/ecir25-corpus-subsampling/README.md

-# ECIR25 (Under Review): Corpus-Subsampling for Green and Robust Retrieval Evaluation
+# ECIR25: Corpus-Subsampling for Green and Robust Retrieval Evaluation

 This repository contains the code for corpus subsampling of to conduct retrieval experiments on huge web corpora like the ClueWebs at a reduced cost.